 Passing this distance brought a wave of excitement, and it served to push me down the trail that much faster, until I reached a rather rocky section of trail that brought me back down to a slow pace.

 My early start brought me to the creatively-named 501 Shelter (off PA route 501) right around 3 pm.
 This shelter is easily one of the best on the trail so far.
 It's a large, fully-enclosed structure, with two doors, windows (more for ventilation than illumination), and a huge central skylight that keeps the interior well-lit.
 The shelter also has trash and recycle cans, books, and games.
 Water and electricity can be gained from the caretakers house a very brief walk away.
 There's also a solar-heated shower.
-And, most importantly, pizza can be order and delivered to the trailhead five minutes away.
+And, most importantly, pizza can be ordered and delivered to the trailhead five minutes away.

 After discussing the possibility back at Peters Mountain, One Feather and I decided to get a hotel room in Hamburg, PA on Saturday, somewhat in line with my preference to do a big day to set up for a short day into town; though in this case, it'll be more like a 15 mile day to set up a 9 mile day, because there isn't any place convenient to stop in between.